-Straight out of high school, I studied Media and Communications, majoring in partying more than anything else.
+Pretty much Straight out of high school, I studied Media and Communications, majoring in partying.
 Officially, I minored in Marketing and Sociology—though Sociology won my heart and the lion’s share of my subjects.
-Later, I completed Professional Writing and Editing at RMIT, drawn to the way language can both reveal and reshape reality.
+Later, I completed Professional Writing and Editing at RMIT, drawn to the way language can both reveal and reshape realit, while still feeling the pressure to create a ‘career.’

-I’ve worked across worlds—from luxury retail and jewellery to shearing sheds, commercial laundries, and almond factories.
-I’ve sold solar panels over the phone, worked in a bank, cleaned houses, and lived unemployed on permaculture properties.
-I’ve sold my necklaces and novels at markets.
+I’ve worked across worlds—from luxury retail to shearing sheds, commercial laundries, and almond factories.
+I’ve sold solar panels over the phone, worked in a bank, cleaned houses, cleaned wineries, cleaned pearl farms, and lived ‘unemployed’ on permaculture properties.
+But my heart lies in jewellery, specialising in Australian South Sea Pearls.
+Using the pearl stranding technique, I create my own necklaces, which I sold at some markets until I got angry about to shape it into business.
+Now, I create them on commissions.
 Money tends to come and go, often traded for travel or creative freedom.
 For me, a job is how I pay my way through capitalism, but it’s not who I am.

 I know my work lives in the spaces in between—the feminine and masculine, the seen and unseen, the personal and collective.
 I know I’m here to reimagine what’s possible.
 My work is an invitation to see differently, to feel deeply, and, maybe, to meet yourself in my reflection.